 - Breed-Specific: $6,500+

-In some cases, the rescue may even reduce the price for some dogs.
-Therefore, if the relatively higher adoption fee is the only thing keeping you from contacting this rescue, don’t let it.
-The rescue may reduce the adoption fee for you.
+In some cases, the rescue may reduce the price for some dogs.
+Therefore, if the relatively higher adoption fee is the only thing keeping you from contacting this rescue, let the shelter team know!

 Love & Second Chances Details